ADA Lawsuits: Looking Back at 2024 and 2025 Forecast

 Watch Demo

-As digital platforms become even more integral to daily life, businesses are facing more pressure to comply with digital accessibility regulations included in the Americans with Disabilities Act (ADA).
-The rise in ADA lawsuits in the last several years only increases the pressure on organizations to provide accessible digital content.
-Despite a slight decrease in ADA lawsuits last year (down 14% from 2022), ADA lawsuits are likely to increase in 2024.
+As digital platforms become even more integral to daily life, businesses face more pressure to comply with digital accessibility regulations included in the Americans with Disabilities Act (ADA).
+The rise in ADA lawsuits in the last several years, including 2024, with over 4,000 lawsuits filed, only increases the pressure on organizations to provide accessible digital content.

 What is the Americans with Disabilities Act?